nyu-systems/CLM-GS/release_scripts/mip360_README.md

 ## Notes on Hyperparameters

-1. **Pre-allocation Capacity**: `--prealloc_capacity 7_000_000` specifies the number of Gaussians to pre-allocate in CPU pinned memory when using `--clm_offload` mode.
+1. **Pre-allocation Capacity**: In `release_scripts/mip360.sh`, we have `--prealloc_capacity 7_000_000` to specify the number of Gaussians to pre-allocate in CPU pinned memory when using `--clm_offload` mode.
 If you have limited CPU memory (< 8GB), you may encounter out-of-memory errors.
 In this case, reduce densification aggressiveness and lower the `--prealloc_capacity` value accordingly.

 2. **Batch Size**: We use `--bsz 4` for all scenes in these experiments.

 ## Experimental Results and Performance Comparison

 Below are the performance metrics (test PSNR, max GPU memory usage, and number of Gaussians) for all scenes across different offloading modes.

 These results were obtained on our testbed: AMD Ryzen Threadripper PRO 5955WX 16-core CPU, 128 GB RAM, and NVIDIA RTX 4090 GPU over PCIe 4.0.

-### Test PSNR Comparison
+### Test PSNR

 | Scene   |   CLM Offload |   Naive Offload |   No Offload |
 |:--------|--------------:|----------------:|-------------:|